-6. Revised Condition Compliance.
+5. Revised Condition Compliance.

 - a.
-Within 180 days of Commission action on this coastal development permit application, or within such time as the Executive Director may grant for good cause, the applicant shall satisfy all requirements specified in the conditions hereto that the applicant is required to satisfy prior to issuance of this permit.
+Within 180 days of Commission action on this coastal development permit amendment application, or within such time as the Executive Director may grant for good cause, the applicant shall satisfy all requirements specified in the conditions hereto that the applicant is required to satisfy prior to issuance of this permit.
+Governmental delays cause by no fault of the applicant shall be deemed to be good cause.
 Failure to comply with this requirement may result in the institution of enforcement action under the provisions of Chapter 9 of the Coastal Act. - b.
-Within 60 days of issuance of this permit the applicant shall remove the unpermitted deck enclosure and whale watching deck, as shown on Exhibit 3 and complete implementation of the landscaping plan required pursuant to Special Condition 7 of this permit within 10 days of the removal of the whale watching deck.
+Within 180 days of issuance of this permit the applicant shall remove the unpermitted deck enclosure and whale watching deck, as shown on Exhibit 3 and complete implementation of the landscaping plan required pursuant to Special Condition 7 of this permit within 10 days of the removal of the whale watching deck.
+The Executive Director may grant an extension of the above deadlines for good cause.
+Governmental delays cause by no fault of the applicant shall be deemed to be good cause.
 Failure to comply with this requirement may result in the institution of enforcement action under the provisions of Chapter 9 of the Coastal Act.

-7. Landscaping of Area Disturbed By Removal Of Whale Watching Deck
+6. Landscaping of Area Disturbed By Removal Of Whale Watching Deck